 You’ve given away a part of the profit from a sale you would have never have had.
 Genius!

 Flipping it back the other way, to figure out where your hidden profits lie, you should analyze who has your clients after you.

 You’re sitting on a gold mine.
 The by-products of your business are valuable to someone else.
 Don’t let them go to waste.

-After you’re done servicing your customer, there is very likely someone else in a complimentary line of business that would be willing to pay handsomely for hot, qualified leads.
+After you’re done servicing your customer, there is very likely someone else in a complementary line of business that would be willing to pay handsomely for hot, qualified leads.

 This can be a great secondary source of revenue while increasing the value of your offering to the end customer.